RoySRC/Papers/README.md

 # Papers
-A Repository for class papers
+A Repository for research papers written as part of class projects.